A. All of the following:

 This course investigates business management in the international arena.
 Emphasis is placed on how managers in multinational organizations address such issues as cultural differences, strategic analysis, organizational structure, global coordination, inter-organizational cooperation, and human resource management.

 This course addresses the development of marketing strategies based on differing economic, legal, political, and sociocultural environments.
 Emphasis is placed on problems and practices of managing international marketing activities.
 Topics and challenges related to international marketing research, product and services; channels and distribution pricing and promotions are examined.

 D. Three additional credits

 Three additional credits approved by the department chair and department advisor.
-Examples: foreign study, internship, or a related course such as a 300+ level foreign language history or culture course.
+Examples: foreign study course, internship, or a related course such as a 300+ level foreign language history or culture course.